xsanisty/SlimBoard/README.md

 ####View
-Views file are located in ```app/views``` directory in twig format, there is master.twig with 'body' block as default master template shipped with SlimStarer that will provide default access to published js variable
+Views file are located in ```app/views``` directory in twig format, there is master.twig with 'body' block as default master template shipped with SlimStarer that will provide default access to published js variable.

+For detailed Twig documentation, please refer to http://twig.sensiolabs.org/documentation

 file : app/views/welcome.twig